-1.2 This website's name
+This website's name

-The name of this site https://vitamindstopscovid.info was chosen in late 2020 based on two principles.
+The name of this site https://vitamindstopscovid.info is based on two principles.
 While high 25-hydroxyvitamin D levels may somewhat reduce the chance of contracting COVID-19, for any given viral insult, good (125 nmol/L 50 ng/mL or more) levels stop (at least with the variant of mid-2020 in the UK) pandemic transmission by greatly reducing the severity of illness and so reducing the average rate of viral shedding to below that required for pandemic transmission, even in the absence of lockdowns or COVID-19 vaccines.
-Evidence for this is presented below #04-health.
+Evidence for this is presented below.